Ifeoma28/fresh_segments/README.md

 The dataset for this project is sourced from [Danny Ma](https://www.linkedin.com/in/datawithdanny)

 ## About Dataset
 - Fresh_segments.interest metrics  table contains information about aggregated interest metrics for a specific major client of Fresh Segments which makes up a large proportion of their customer base.

 Each record in this table represents the performance of a specific interest_id based on the client’s customer base interest measured through clicks and interactions with specific targeted advertising content.

  The table below is a part of the Interest metrics table.
  ![interest metrics](https://github.com/Ifeoma28/fresh_segments/blob/48e32eb6a29b39329a7c08cbb1f7ea7f96d08aa4/interest%20metrics.png)

  For example - let’s interpret the first row of the interest_metrics table together:
-In July 2018, the composition metric is 11.89, meaning that 11.89% of the client’s customer list interacted with the interest interest_id = 32486 - we can link interest_id to a separate mapping table to find the segment name called “Vacation Rental Accommodation Researchers”.
+In July 2018, the composition metric is 11.89, meaning that 11.89% of the client’s customer list interacted with the interest interest_id = 32486

+we can link this  interest_id to a separate mapping table to find the segment name called “Vacation Rental Accommodation Researchers”.

 - Fresh_segments.interest map contains  links the interest_id with their relevant interest information.

-You will need to join this table onto the previous interest_details table to obtain the interest_name as well as any details about the summary information.
+-  You will need to join this table onto the previous interest_details table to obtain the interest_name as well as any details about the summary information.
 The table below shows part of the interest map table.
 ![interest map](https://github.com/Ifeoma28/fresh_segments/blob/502040404bdcbd76213478a0366d63c2213903eb/interest%20map.png)